Note: The House of Minalima in London has now moved to 157 Wardour Street, Soho, London, W1F 8WQ, UK.

 It’s not easy to sum up this magical destination.
 I was expecting an art gallery and shop but it’s much more than that.
 The owners, designers Miraphora Mina and Eduardo Lima, are most famous for creating the wonderful props in Harry Potter so the place is full of enchanting designs – most of which you can buy!
 I was also excited to see a full floor devoted to the MinaLima editions.
 This series of interactive books has been been produced in collaboration with Harper Design.
 We own two of these and they are very special.

-You can find the shop at 26 Greek Street, just behind Cambridge Circus (where Harry Potter and the Cursed Child runs at the Palace Theatre).
+We visited the former shop at 26 Greek Street, just near Cambridge Circus (where Harry Potter and the Cursed Child runs at the Palace Theatre).
 The ground floor is packed full of affordable Harry Potter merchandise.
 I was so bamboozled by the choice that I didn’t take a photo but I did manage to capture the familiar sign on the door that leads to the basement.

 If you climb the rickety stairs, you’ll find the MinaLima editions in a room that’s pure fairytale.
 There are plenty of display copies to leaf through.
 You can buy these more cheaply online but we purchased in store as we wanted a signed book.